Travel to the U.S. and Fairbanks

 When to Arrive

-You should plan on arriving in Fairbanks no later than the Sunday before the first day of classes in order to attend new student orientation.
-The Residence Halls will open at 8:00 a.m. for occupancy on that day.
-If you arrive earlier and will be living on campus, you will need to make separate housing arrangements before that day.
+You should plan on arriving in Fairbanks no later than the Wednesday or Thursday before the first day of classes in order to attend new student orientation.
+The Residence Halls will open at 8:00 a.m. for occupancy on the first day of orientation.
+If you will be living on campus, you will need to make separate housing arrangements before that day.
 See the information at the end of Travel to Fairbanks.

 Local hotels often offer discounts to UAF students who arrive in Fairbanks before the residence halls open.
 When you contact them, let them know that you are a UAF student who is coming to start school, and that you learned about the discount from Orientation website.